raspberrypilearning/space-talk/en/step_7.md

 ## Remix

-Add the Tera sprite and use any of the blocks you have learned about to make an ‘emote’ for Tera.
+Add the Tera sprite and use any of the blocks you have learned about to make an 'emote' for Tera.

 ```blocks3
 when this sprite clicked